Educator, Canon Lawyer Dies

 Sister Joan served in leadership of the Adorers of the Blood of Christ, directed young candidates for the sisterhood, and spent several years on the community’s Formation Team.
 She held the position of religious leader at DeMattias Hall, the order’s House of Studies on the campus of Saint Louis University.

-Following her retirement to the Ruma Center in 2003, Sister Joan delighted in belonging to a book club with other resident sisters and discussing poetry with other writers.
+Following her retirement to the Ruma Center in 2003, Sr. Joan delighted in belonging to a book club with other resident sisters and discussing poetry with other writers.
 She carried her love and memory of poetry into her declining years.
 One of her former high school students reminded her that she had required her class to memorize “The Road Not Taken” by Robert Frost.
-When her former student recited this poem, Sister Joan chimed in with a few of the words.
+When her former student recited this poem, Sr. Joan chimed in with a few of the words.
 Her eyes gleamed at the concluding lines: “. . .
 I took the one less traveled by/and that has made all the difference.”

 Sister Joan is survived by her brothers John (Jack) and Miriam Range and Jerome and Mary Christine Range and members of the ASC community.